jdelkins/pia-tools/README.md

    few hours, so you can't refresh) should be fine, but you definitely want to keep refreshing the assignment as long as you're intending to use it.

+## Troubleshooting

+The `pia-listregions` tool attempts to send an "unprivileged" ping via UDP.
+If this is not permitted by default on your system, run the binary as root or else it must be enabled with a sysctl command like the following:

+    sudo sysctl -w net.ipv4.ping_group_range="0 2147483647"

 [systemd-networkd]: https://www.freedesktop.org/software/systemd/man/systemd.network.html
 [wireguard]: https://www.wireguard.com/